Non-Communicable Disease Interagency Coordinating Committee (NCD ICC)

 Background

 The National NCD Strategy, 2015-2020 provides a framework upon which both the National and County Governments can draw action plans for the prevention and control of NCDs.
 Although the primary role and responsibility for preventing and controlling non-communicable diseases (NCDs) lie with the state, engagement of all sectors of society is essential for success.
+The strategy sets out 10 objectives, each of which has a list of key actions:

+It is clear that the achievement of these objectives will require the engagement of all key stakeholders on NCDs and at high levels of policy making in the country.
+In recognition of the need to bring these stakeholders together, the Strategy proposes the formation of an Intersectoral Coordination Committee (ICC).
 The role of the interagency coordinating committee (ICC) is to coordinate the activities of relevant stakeholders to support the realization of the commitments made by Heads of State and Government in the Political Declaration of the High-level Meeting of the UN General Assembly on the Prevention and Control of Non-communicable Diseases.
 In addition, the NCD ICC will play a critical role in supporting the implementation of the Kenya National Strategy for the Prevention and Control of Non-communicable Diseases 2015-2020.

 The objectives of the NCD ICC are outlined below: